What is your data worth? - a critical starting point

-Although this is only one step, it is essential for the path to data maturity.
+Although understanding what is your data worth is only one step, it is essential for the path to data maturity.
 A path that turns a systemic disadvantage into a competitive advantage, leads to outperforming your competition, and creates long-term value for your stakeholders for years to come.

 Is your company camouflaging its data issues?

 A Guide To Data Strategy